pimsmath/onlinecourses2020/content/courses/2024-2025/fluid-dynamics/index.md

   or engineering fluids course, including basic functional analysis and variational methods, and it will have more physics than a pure PDE analysis course.
-Through detailed study of several fundamental model systems, we will PDE examples of topics that may be more familiar int he context of ODE dynamical systems, such as linear stability, nonlinear stability, bifurcations and chaos.
+Through detailed study of several fundamental model systems, we will see
+  PDE examples of topics that may be more familiar in the context of ODE dynamical systems, such as linear stability, nonlinear stability, bifurcations and chaos.
 Undergraduate knowledge of PDEs and real analysis are assumed.